The Ouija Board Guide For Real Hands-On Spirit-Talking Séances

 Can I use the Ouija board alone?

-These real-life Ouija board stories, with the many lessons learned, will either encourage or discourage you.
-You can learn how to make one while also realizing the full consequences of their use.
+These real-life stories from Ouija board users, and their many lessons learned, will either encourage or discourage you.
+Use your common sense and realize the full consequences of their use.

 There is a lot of negativity surrounding the Spirit Board.
-But this tends to come from the energy of those who do not put their finger on the planchette.
-Here's the blunt truth.
-If you are a negative person you will tend to come up with all sorts of crap about all sorts of things.
-If you are enlightened with positive mind, you will come up with positive and helpful insights on all sorts of things.
+But this tends to come from a domineering religious movement of some kind and/or from those those who have never put their finger on the planchette.
+Here's the blunt truth - it come down to your own energy.
+If you are a negative person you will tend to come up with all sorts of crap about all sorts of negative things.
+If you are enlightened with positive mind, you will come up with positive and helpful insights on all sorts of brighter things.

 Scary is not necessarily negative.

-I remember playing with the Talking Board, as a kid back in England, we would scare the beejeepies out of each other with all sorts of stuff and nonsense.
+I remember playing with my first Ouija boards as a kid back in England.
+We would scare the beejeepies out of each other with all sorts of stuff and nonsense.

 Then in early adulthood I had been drawn back to the board with office work-mates.
 Again I had the beejeepers scared out of me, but this time it was not stuff and nonsense.
 It was fascinating that the three of us, each with just one finger on any piece of furniture in the office, as light as you would place on a planchette, would have tables and chairs lifting and flying around the room in phantasmagorical style.
 There certainly is an energy when a group of like minds lightly connect in a spirit board fashion.